Meztli Policies (required reading for all students)

 What is Meztli's cancellation policy?

-If you need to cancel or reschedule a Spanish class, please contact us through the WhatsApp chat that will be set up for you prior to your start date:
+If you need to cancel or reschedule a Spanish class, please contact us through the group WhatsApp chat we'll set up before your start date.

 Payment of your non-refundable lifetime registration fee is the final step in finalizing your registration.
 Even if you need to cancel, this registration fee will apply to any and all future classes with Meztli.